 The annual competitive grants process for the Arizona Community Foundation of Yuma provides opportunities for funding to nonprofit organizations, schools and government agencies serving residents of Yuma County.
-The online application will open on Monday, July 24.
-Completed applications must be submitted no later than 4:00 p.m. on Friday, August 25 to be considered.
-Additional information is available at two upcoming grant workshops, click here for details and to register.
+The online application is now open.
+Completed applications must be submitted no later than 5:00 p.m. on Friday, August 25 to be considered.
+Additional information is available by downloading the 2017 Grant Guidelines [PDF, 322KB].

 APPLY FOR GRANTS

 The projects that receive funding will be announced during Heart of Yuma in October.
 The Arizona Community Foundation of Yuma thanks the Sturges Charitable Trust for its generous support of Yuma communities through the 2017 competitive grants process.

 The 2016 competitive grants process for the Arizona Community Foundation of Yuma and the Sturges Charitable Trust culminated in the awarding of more than $117,200 in grants to 26 nonprofit organizations serving Yuma, Western Arizona and the community of San Luis.
 Funds were awarded to support projects and programs that serve youth, the arts, animal welfare and strong families.

 The competitive grants process this year benefited from the generous support of the Sturges Charitable Trust, which contributed significant funds to pool of dollars available to be awarded.

 - Arizona Historical Society

 - Arizona Western College Foundation